 This is also a collection of products rather than a dish.
 It’s the art of working the pork meat with the local ancient techniques.
-It originates from the Umbrian town of Norcia but it’s spread and appreciate all throughout the country.
+It originates from the Umbrian town of Norcia but it’s spread and appreciated all throughout the country.

 Among the products you can either order at the local restaurants or buy at the food stores are sausages, a variety of salami and hams, and other types of cured meat known under the names of capocollo, mortadella umbra as well as wild boar sausages.
-In the local food shops you can also order sandwiches filled with your products of choice.
+In the local food shops, you can also order sandwiches filled with your products of choice.

 57. Pasta alla Norcina